-With San Francisco's Frameline Film Festival and LA's Outfest mere weeks away, it's that time of the year when the festival circuit gets a little queerer.
+With San Francisco's Frameline Film Festival underway and LA's Outfest weeks away, it's that time of the year when the festival circuit gets a little queerer.
 And so, for those cinephiles looking to celebrate LGBT Pride Month at home, here are ten queer cinema essentials you can stream now.

 "Un Chant d'Amour" (Fandor)

 It seems fitting to begin with Jean Genet's shattering 1950 short about gay male desire slithering behind prison walls.
 Shot in illusory black-and-white, the film's highly stylized, dislocating sex scenes are as shocking today as they were then.
 Genet forayed into theater and literature many times throughout his life as a libertine in France -- from his play "The Maids" to the bewitching novel "Our Lady of the Flowers" -- but this song of love was his only cinematic effort, and one he would come to loathe as much as he did his own skin.

 A straight-and-narrow lawyer, happily married to a woman, is blackmailed by a community of conspirators when his secret life in the gay closet is mistakenly outed.
 Often left out of the queer canon, Basil Dearden's radical British masterpiece spit on the face of social nicety in 1961 when it became one of the first films to use the word "homosexual" in English -- in other words, movies were finally starting to name the thing they had been suggesting all along.

 "The Bitter Tears of Petra von Kant" (Hulu)